sarthak1905/star-wars-python/README.md

  concepts such as encapsulation, abstraction and modularization have also been used to make the code easier to maintain and faciliate readibilty.

  ## Components
- This project contains a folder named 'images' which contains all the relevant media files and a .py file named Star_Wars.py
+ This project contains a folder named 'images' which contains all the relevant media files and a .py file named Star_Wars.py.
+Moreover, there is a requirements.txt file and git attributes files.

  ## Instructions to play
  1. Use the left and right arrow keys to move the player and the space bar key to fire bullets.